 The Coinage Act of 1792 authorized the Mint to produce copper, silver, and gold coins for circulation.
-The Act specified that the government must buy the copper needed to coin half cents and cents (as raw material or as blank coins already the appropriate size for coining), but that silver and gold should be provided by depositors such as banks and individuals.
-The silver and gold provided were either in the form of foreign coins or bullion that the Mint melted down and refined to the appropriate fineness for coining (see Changes to Coin Composition).
+The Act specified that the government must buy the copper needed to coin half cents and cents (as raw material or as blank coins already the appropriate size for coining).
+But depositors such as banks and individuals provided the silver and gold.
+The silver and gold were either in the form of foreign coins or bullion that the Mint melted down and refined to the appropriate fineness for coining (see Changes to Coin Composition).

 Below is a gallery with images illustrating the basics of 18th century coin production.
 The drawings are from An Essay on Coinage by Samuel Thompson.
-Although this was published in Ireland in 1783, the Mint used similar methods and machinery.
-Screw presses fitted with a lower and upper die were used to stamp the coin designs.
+Although published in Ireland in 1783, the drawings show methods and machinery similar to those at the Mint.
+Screw presses fitted with a lower and upper die stamped the coin designs.
 They were operated by one to three men, depending on the size of the press.
 Smaller screw presses operated by one man were also used as cutting presses.

 In March of 1793 the Mint delivered its first circulating coins: 11,178 copper cents.
 Silver coin production started the following year and gold coinage began in 1795.
 Coining was slow; it’s possible that each press could only produce a couple dozen coins a minute.
 The Mint couldn’t produce the quantities of coins needed for circulation.
 Congress allowed certain foreign coins, in circulation since the colonial days, to continue as legal tender.

 The 19th century ushered in the use of steam power, and big changes in coin production.
 In 1816, rollers and cutting presses were the first machines powered by a steam engine.
 Then in 1833, the Mint hired Franklin Peale to travel to mints in Europe to observe their processes.
 He brought back many ideas for advancements to the Mint and its equipment.